9qb/AL_PBN/README.md

 ## ALTester

 ALTester has a default constructor which initializes a new object ArrayList with 23 indices that can only contain integer elements.
 Once initialized, each index is assigned a randomly generated value.
-Then, it uses checkSort() to confirm whether or not the array's elements are arranged in ascending order, the result of which is displayed as a part of a string message in the main method.
+Then, it uses checkSort() to confirm whether or not the array's elements are arranged in ascending order.
+This method checks for sortedness in ascending order, it returns false at first detection of unsortedness. otherwise returns true.
+A string message is then printed to display whether or not the array is sorted in ascending order.
-## OrderedArrayList

 - toString(): Overrides toString() with ArrayList's toString().
 - get(int index): Using ArrayList's get(), returns the int at a certain index.